joravkumar/GCTranscriptionConnector-Google/README.md

     - Channel identifier (e.g., 0 for external, 1 for internal).
     - Transcribed text with adjusted offsets, duration, and confidence.
   - Sends the event to Genesys Cloud via WebSocket for conversation injection.

 ---

+## Supported Speech Models

+This connector supports two Google Cloud Speech-to-Text models:

+- **Chirp 2 (Recommended):**
+  - The most advanced model with full feature support, including:
+    - Streaming recognition
+    - Automatic capitalization
+    - Speech adaptation
+    - Profanity filter
+    - Language-specific translation
+    - Forced normalization
+    - Word-level confidence scores
+  - Provides higher accuracy transcription and detailed word-level confidence information

+- **Chirp:**
+  - More basic model with some limitations:
+    - Does not support word-level confidence scores (fixed value of 1.0 is used)
+    - Lacks advanced features like automatic capitalization, speech adaptation
+    - Uses default confidence value of 1.0 for all words
+    - Still provides word-level timing information

+The connector automatically adapts to whichever model is specified in the `GOOGLE_SPEECH_MODEL` environment variable, adjusting request parameters and response handling accordingly.
+When using Chirp, the connector still maintains full compatibility with the Genesys AudioHook protocol by supplying default confidence values where needed.

+**Note:** We recommend using Chirp 2 for optimal performance and accuracy.
+Use Chirp only if you have specific requirements or limitations that prevent using Chirp 2.

+---